Christian views on slavery: Quakers

-Quakers played a major role in the abolition movement against slavery in both the United Kingdom and in the United States of America.
+Quakers played a major role in the abolition movement against slavery in both the United Kingdom and in the United States.
 Quakers were among the first whites to denounce slavery in the American colonies and Europe, and the Society of Friends became the first organization to take a collective stand against both slavery and the slave trade, later spearheading the international and ecumenical campaigns against slavery.

-Quaker colonists began questioning slavery in Barbados in the 1670s, but first openly denounced slavery in 1688, when four German Quakers, including Francis Daniel Pastorius, issued a protest from their recently established colony of Germantown, close to Philadelphia in the newly founded American colony of Pennsylvania.
+Leading Quakers, including George Fox, began questioning the treatment of slaves in the New World as early as 1671 during a trip to Barbados.
+On the mainland, American Quakers first openly denounced slavery in 1688, when four German-Dutch Quakers, Francis Daniel Pastorius, Garret Hendericks, Derick op den Graeff and Abraham op den Graeff issued a petition calling for the abolition of the practice from their recently established colony of Germantown, close to Philadelphia in the newly founded Pennsylvania Colony.
 This action, although seemingly overlooked at the time, ushered in almost a century of active debate among Pennsylvanian Quakers about the morality of slavery which saw energetic antislavery writing and direct action from several Quakers, including William Southeby, John Hepburn, Ralph Sandiford, and Benjamin Lay.

 During the 1740s and 1750s, antislavery sentiment took a firmer hold.
 A new generation of Quakers, including John Woolman and Anthony Benezet, protested against slavery, and demanded that Quaker society cut ties with the slave trade.
 They were able to carry popular Quaker sentiment with them and, in the 1750s, Pennsylvanian Quakers tightened their rules, by 1758 making it effectively an act of misconduct to engage in slave trading.
-The London Yearly Meeting soon followed, issuing a ‘strong minute’ against slave trading in 1761.
+The London Yearly Meeting soon followed, issuing a "strong minute" against slave trading in 1761.
 On paper at least, global politics would intervene.
 The American Revolution would divide Quakers across the Atlantic.
 In the United Kingdom, Quakers would be foremost in the Society for Effecting the Abolition of the Slave Trade in 1787 which, with some setbacks, would be responsible for ensuring the abolition of the slave trade in 1807 and slavery itself throughout the British Empire by 1833.
 In the United States, Quakers would be less successful.
 In many instances, it was easier for American Quakers to oppose the slave trade and slave ownership in the abstract than to directly oppose the institution of slavery itself, as it manifested itself in their local communities.
 While many individual Quakers spoke out against slavery after American independence, local Quaker meetings were often divided on how to respond to slavery; outspoken Quaker abolitionists were sometimes sharply criticized by other Quakers.